Crème pâtissière summer berry tarts

-Following my recent trip to France, I’ve had requests for recipes inspired by my travels.
-What could be more French than Crème pâtissière summer berry tarts?
-They’re classy, elegant and so very French.
-This classic pairing of pastry, custard and fruit are requisite to any baker’s repertoire.
-Crucial to the success of any tart or quiche is a crisp pastry base.
-Just ask Great British Bake Off judge, Paul Hollywood, who casts death-stares when faced with soggy- bottomed bakes.
-I’m relieved to say these beauties were sog-free!
-(Official new baking term)
+Following my recent trip to France, I’ve had numerous requests for French inspired recipes.
+And what could be more French than Crème pâtissière summer berry tarts?
+They’re the darlings of local Patisserie windows.
+This classic pairing of buttery pastry with velvety custard and seasonal fruit is requisite to any baker’s repertoire.
+Crucial to the success of any tart or quiche though, is a crisp pastry base.

 The Great British Bake Off has sparked a global food trend, reaching across the pond and landing here on South African soil, the first season being launched on BBC Lifestyle Channel in 2015.
 With the baking tent firmly pitched in the Cradle of Humankind, an African bake-in-the-bush commenced.

 Q & A